Decorating With Nature

 - Carefully cut a small portion off of the part of the branch that was attached to the tree using a sharp knife or pair of scissors, then arrange the branches in a vase of warm water.
 Check often to ensure the branches always have water so that they don’t dry out.
 Unfortunately, these branches die out eventually and you can tell when they have had it when most of the needles have fallen off.
 (Needles will fall off of the branches naturally so don’t automatically assume its dead if a few needles fall each day).
 You can add flowers, leaves, branches with berries, whatever you like.

 - Carefully spray each branch with matte acrylic (as explained above with the leaves) and allow it to dry completely.
 Be sure that the entire branch has been sprayed including the bark.
-Once dry you can wire them together in shapes (wreath, heart, spray, etc) using floral wire (the green will hide better) and then decorate with tiny ornaments, dried nuts or berries, or just a fall ribbon.
-You could even attach some of your leaves, if you like.
-Note: this method will block the scent of the branches.
+Once dry you can wire them together in shapes (wreath, heart, spray, and so on, Using floral wire (the green will hide better) and then decorate with tiny ornaments, dried nuts or berries, or just a fall ribbon.
+You could even attach some of your decorated leaves, if you like.

 Using Pine Cones